dmort27/mstem/README.md

 Replacements that are enclosed in double curly brackets have a special meaning.
 These are used to enforce "position class" behavior.
 For example, case suffixes may be replaced with "{{CASE}}" and, when all case rules have been applied, "{{CASE}}" can then be replace with the empty string.
 This prevents the stemmer from applying multiple case rules since there can typically only be one case marker.

-Note that MStem really only suitable for parsing off inflectional suffixes. `Stemmer.segment` will not work properly with prefixes and the whole approach doesn't make sense for derivational morphology.
+Note that MStem really only suitable for parsing off inflectional prefixes and suffixes.
+Support for some infixes can be added, but it is not suitable for templatic morphology or infixes with complex prosodic subcategorization.
+The whole approach doesn't make sense for derivational morphology.

 ## Usage